 - Pros : Can double up as a small shoulder bag (straps provided)

 - Cons : Expect to pay a higher price.

-Made from a waterproof synthetic material, the PRO Discover Handlebar bag has one main roll-style assembly system, which opens up on both sides for quick accessibility.
+Made from a waterproof synthetic material, this bag has one main roll-style assembly system, which opens up on both sides for quick accessibility.